- Jun 3, 2026 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 If a person suffered a sudden medical emergency, such as a heart attack, stroke, or seizure, and was not in control of the vehicle, a legal team may be able to argue that they were unable to safely operate the car during the incident.

-Being linked to a case involving a fatality means you can expect a legal process that is often complex, emotional, and lengthy.
-There will be an investigation by law enforcement to determine the cause of the accident and, eventually, to file criminal charges.
-As a result, someone may be charged with a crime and required to participate in legal proceedings.
+Being linked to a case involving a fatality means that the responsible driver can expect a legal process that is often complex and lengthy.
+There will be an investigation by law enforcement to determine the cause of the accident and, eventually, to file criminal charges and participate in legal proceedings.

 Fatal car accidents are a complex issue influenced by several factors.
 Despite ongoing efforts to improve road safety, certain behaviors significantly increase the risk of deadly accidents:

-One of the most pressing questions many have after a fatal car accident is whether the driver can go to jail, especially in cases where the death was accidental.
-Yes, drivers can face jail time, depending on the circumstances of the accident.
+One of the most pressing questions after a fatal car accident is whether the driver can go to jail, especially when the death was accidental.
+Understanding what happens if you kill someone in a car accident starts with the circumstances.
+Yes, drivers can face jail time, but the outcome depends on the conduct involved.

-Drivers involved in fatal accidents may face criminal charges such as vehicular manslaughter or negligent homicide.
-Both charges carry significant penalties, ranging from fines and probation to long-term imprisonment.
-Factors such as speeding, driving under the influence, or other reckless behavior can escalate the severity of charges.
-For instance, if a driver was intoxicated at the time of the accident, the penalties can be much harsher, potentially leading to multiple years in prison.
+Drivers involved in fatal accidents may face criminal charges such as vehicular manslaughter or negligent homicide, both carrying significant penalties ranging from fines and probation to long-term imprisonment.
+Factors such as speeding, driving under the influence, or other reckless behavior can escalate the severity of the charges.
+When a driver was intoxicated at the time of the accident, the penalties become significantly harsher, potentially leading to multiple years in prison.

 In cases where gross negligence is involved, such as extreme speeding or blatant disregard for traffic laws, drivers may even face second-degree murder charges.
-This means that while not all lethal accidents result in jail time, those where reckless or negligent behavior is proven can lead to severe legal consequences.
+Not every fatal accident results in jail time, but when reckless or negligent behavior is proven, the legal consequences can be severe.

 While criminal charges are one avenue of consequences, civil lawsuits often follow tragic car accidents.
 The family of the deceased can file a wrongful death lawsuit, seeking compensation for medical expenses, funeral costs, lost wages, and the emotional suffering caused by the accident.